zavolanlab/RCRUNCH/README.md

 1. Identify broader genomic regions that are enriched in reads in the foreground (CLIP) compared to the background sample
 2. Identify individual peaks within these selected broader windows

 > 📖 Please read the "Methods" Section of the manuscript for an extensive description of RCRUNCH.
+[LINK TO MANUSCRIPT]

 ### <span style="color:blue">Motif analysis</span>
 The last part of RCRUNCH is the de-novo prediction of binding motifs and the computation of enrichment scores for known (e.g. from [ATtRACT](https://attract.cnic.es/search)) and de-novo motifs for the RBP of interest.